 After this, we began our one-hour walk to the glacier.
 The views were spectacular.
 We got so close to the glacier that we were even able to touch it at times.

-There are lots of stops for photos during this part.
+During this part, there are many stops for photos.
 Our guide also told us more about the glacier.

 Once we reached the base hut, our guides put on our crampons before giving us a safety briefing.